 In order to implement transitions successfully, employers should be honest and transparent.
 As most employees don’t feel comfortable with changes, being transparent at every step of the change management process helps build trust and connection with employees.

-3. Train and reassure
+3. Train and reassure your teams

 Support your employees with reassurance, offer new training sessions and give employees time they need to adapt to new practices.
 Empathy and reassurance help fasten the process and eases future organizational changes.